GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-window/index.md

 to use `messageSW()` right away.

-However, if an updated version of your service worker is found and activates when your page calls `register()` (i.e. you intentionally [skip the waiting phase](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#skip_the_waiting_phase)), it may no longer be safe to send messages to it.
+However, if an updated version of your service worker is found and activates when your page calls `register()` (and you intentionally [skip the waiting phase](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#skip_the_waiting_phase)), it may no longer be safe to send messages to it.

 One strategy for managing this possibility is to use a versioning scheme that allows you to differentiate between breaking updates and non-breaking updates, and in the case of a breaking update you'd know it's not safe to message the service worker.
-Instead you'd want to warn the user that they're running an old version of the page, and suggest they reload to get the update.
+Instead, you'd want to warn the user that they're running an old version of the page, and suggest they reload to get the update.

 ### Skip waiting helper